All Quiet on the Wasatch Front: 6 Ways to Beat the Winter Blues

 Bears aren’t the only ones hibernating.
 Short days, freezing temperatures, and scarce powder alerts have slowed hobnobbing and happenings to almost a complete stop.
 After the holidays are over, winter socializing stalls.
 However, you could view the lack of frozen flakes in the mountains as an opportunity to seek alternative wintry merriment.
-For curious souls in search of exploits beyond the ski slopes, there exists an almost endless array of unique experiences, some of which are exclusive to Utah.
+For curious souls in search of exploits beyond the ski slopes, there exists an almost endless array of unique experiences to beat the winter blues, some of which are exclusive to Utah.

 Here are six jolly ways to fancy yourself a winter warrior while you’re praying for more snow.